Last updated: March 2020

 Note: You will find this tool by accessing the Analysis tab and select the Tools icon.

 a) Add the new feature service to the web map.

 b) Configure the pop-up to pull the Z-value from the feature geometry and display it in the pop-up:

 i.
 Find the layer in the Contents pane on the left-hand side.

 ii.
 Open the layer menu and select “Configure Pop-up”.

 iii.
 Click the “ADD” button under the Attribute Expressions section.

 iv.
-Copy and paste “Geometry($feature).Z” into the expression box, and then click the “Okay” button.
+Create a new Expression called “Ortho Ht. (m)’’ and copy and paste “Round(Geometry($feature).Z, 3)” into the expression box, and then click the “Okay” button.

 The orthometric heights from your Eos Arrow GNSS receiver will now be stored into the geometry of the feature, and it will be displayed in the pop-up within the Collector app.